The 7 Best Podcasts for Lawyers in 2017: Listen Up

 5. The Digital Edge

-This legal podcast is sponsored by the Law Practice Management Section of the American Bar Association, and covers a diverse range of topics, including, cloud computing standards, a lawyer’s technological competence, and the future of technology and the law.
-The Digital Edge technology law podcast can be accessed on the Legal Talk Network, iTunes, and elsewhere.
+This legal podcast is sponsored by the Law Practice Management Section of the American Bar Association.
+It covers a diverse range of topics, including cloud computing standards, a lawyer’s technological competence, and the future of technology and the law.

 6. The Gen Why Lawyer